 - a) Let us build a TM T' as follows: given a TM T and an input x, T' simulates the running of T on x.
+Such a turing machine can be build by the existence of the Universal Turing Machine.
 If T ever reaches its halting state, then we insert a further state into the simulation at the end where T' puts a special symbol \$ on the tape (i.e. a symbol which is never used by T).
 Hence when running T' on x, we put a symbol \$ on the tape if and only if T halts on x.
-Hence deciding if such a symbol \$ occurs would also allow us to solve the halting problem. - b) Given the halting problem on TM T and input x, we create two new TMs $T_1$ and $T_2$ .
-The machine $T_1$ checks if its input y equals x; if it does, then it simulates machine T on x, but otherwise, it simply goes into an infinite loop.
-The machine $T_2$ , however, loops infinitely for every input.
-Hence a desired input y (where $T_1$ halts but $T_2$ does not) exists if and only if T halts on x.
+Hence deciding if such a symbol \$ occurs would also allow us to solve the halting problem. - b) Given the halting problem on TM T and input x, we create two new TMs T_1 and T_2 .
+The machine T_1 checks if its input y equals x; if it does, then it simulates machine T on x, but otherwise, it simply goes into an infinite loop.
+The machine T_2 , however, loops infinitely for every input.
+Hence a desired input y (where T_1 halts but T_2 does not) exists if and only if T halts on x.
 Thus once again, solving this problem would allow us to solve the halting problem.